scala/scala-lang/news/_posts/2016-10-18-release-notes-2.12.0-RC2.md

 trait-based code run slower.
 We've investigated this issue in depth, and have implemented important improvements in RC2.
 Compile times may still be longer in 2.12 than 2.11.
-Please let us know if you notice any perfomance regresions.
+Please let us know if you notice any performance regressions.
 We will continue to tweak the bytecode we emit during the 2.12.x cycle to get the best performance out of the JVM.

 We welcome feedback from the Scala community helping to isolate unusual slowdowns.